Barossa German: Classification

 Because most German immigrants to the Barossa were from Prussia and Silesia, Barossa German is classifiable as a Central German dialect.
 It is therefore relatively close to Standard German, when compared to analogous dialects spoken by German diaspora communities around the world.

 According to linguist Peter Mickan, Barossa German has incorporated some elements of South Australian English, including some English vocabulary and grammatical forms.

 Vocabulary and culture

 The best-known examples of Barossa German vocabulary are words which have been adopted by South Australian English.
 One such local word with German origins is "butcher", the name given to a 200 ml (7 fl.oz.) beer glass, which is believed to be derived from the German Becher, meaning a cup or mug.

 The Barossa is also home to kegel, a variety of nine-pin bowling, which takes place on indoor lanes (Kegelbahn), and is based on traditional German games similar to alley skittles.
 The Barossa town of Tanunda still features the Tanunda Kegel Club, founded in 1858.

+English influence

+While Barossa German has itself influenced South Australian English, English has had an even greater influence over Barossa German, with speakers often using words in their speech and even adapting them to German grammar.
+Common nouns are also uncapitalised, like in English but unlike in Standard German.

+An example of a Barossa German sentence compared with a Standard German sentence is shown below.

+The rabbit jumped over the fence and nibbled the carrots.